qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 ```python
 df = pd.read_json('./startups_demo.json', lines=True)
 ```
-6. Encode all startup descriptions.
-Internally, the `encode` function will split the input into batches, that will significantly speed up the process.
+6. Encode all startup descriptions to create an embedding vector for each.
+Internally, the `encode` function will split the input into batches, which will significantly speed up the process.

 ```python
 vectors = model.encode([